- Personal Injury Lawyer

 - Case Settlements

-Filing a lawsuit after an accident without a personal injury attorney requires an extensive amount of paperwork.
+Filing court papers for a lawsuit after an accident without a personal injury attorney requires an extensive amount of paperwork.
 Here are some steps to help you through the free online forms provided by the California Judicial Council.

 Let’s assume you have been injured in a car accident that wasn’t your fault.
 Most of the forms you’ll need will have a space at the top for “Attorney or Party Without Attorney”.
 If you are not being represented by a personal injury attorney, you will enter your own name and contact information on all forms.